Cronulla Suburb Profile

 Cronulla property market snapshot

 Note: These figures present a snapshot of the Cronulla property market at time of writing.
 Figures may have changed since then.
-To get a more up to date idea of property prices in the area, check out listings for sale in Cronulla or contact us for advice.
+To get a more up to date idea of property prices in the area, check out listings for sale in Cronulla or contact us for further advice.

 • Median house price: $2,975,000 (down 9.8% since last year)